mbb10324/MountUp/README.md

 ### About

-The MountUp addon provides various methods for summoning mounts, including random mounts, favorites, and more.
+The MountUp add-on provides various methods for summoning mounts, including random mounts, favorites, and more.

 ### Commands